Free Instant Quote

 Regarding box size keep this in mind “the heavier the items” the smaller the box.

-Pack a box with toilet paper, toothpaste, tooth brushes, snacks, coffee, kettle, soap, torch, screwdriver, pliers, can opener, paper plates, cups, utensils, a couple of pans and paper towels.
+Pack a "priority box" with toilet paper, toothpaste, tooth brushes, snacks, coffee, kettle, soap, torch, screwdriver, pliers, can opener, paper plates, cups, utensils, a couple of pans and paper towels.
 These are some of the essential you may need when you arrive at your new home.
-Ask your van driver to load it on the van last, so that it will be unloaded first at your new home.
+Ask your removal crew to load it on the van last, so that it will be unloaded first at your new home.

 Pack another box with similar items as a survival package in case you arrive before the movers.